 The OG Galaxy Tab may be dead to Samsung, but, as always, you can count on the community to keep older devices alive.
 Official CM 10 nightlies for the original Galaxy Tab (p1000, p1000l, and p1000n) just hit the CyanogenMod download site, so owners of those devices can finally get a taste of Jelly Bean in its purest form.

 : A "nightly" is a bleeding edge release that is built on a daily basis, usually at night after a full day's worth of new code has been committed.

 Tablets are good for a lot of things: surfing the web, playing games, watching movies, checking email, and even getting some work done, among others.
 For many of us, the tablet has largely replaced the smartphone as a go-to device for mobile computing.
 On occasion, though, it needs a little help to make certain tasks - such as listening to music - a standout experience.
 For that, there's no shortage of speaker accessories available, many of which are small, portable, and Bluetooth.
+If you want something with a little more oomph and a little less portability for your Galaxy Tab (10.1/8.9/ 7.0 Plus or Tab 2 10.1/7), then iLuv may have just what the doctor ordered.
 Read More

 We'd heard that Samsung was planning an oversized tablet with an incredible screen resolution, but after said 11-inch Galaxy Tab failed to appear at both CES and Mobile World Congress, the Android world moved on to bigger (though not necessarily better) things.
 In today's opening salvo of legal back-and-forth between Apple and Samsung, the tablet was revealed as part of the latter's strategy for 2012.
 The slightly larger 11.8-inch, 2560x1600 tablet has no designation beyond "P10", but it looks like Samsung definitely intended to release it when the document was created last year.